© 2023 ELECTRIFICATION COALITION

 Ability to stack with other programs: TBD

 The Environmental and Climate Justice Block grant program will support eligible applicants in enacting community-led electrification projects in disadvantaged communities.
 Projects can include the purchase of EVs, installation of EV charging infrastructure, and also workforce development projects.
 All projects must reduce greenhouse gas emissions and other air pollutants.
-Eligible applicants include community-based nonprofit organizations, a partnership of community-based nonprofit organizations, or a partnership between an Indian tribe, local government, an institution of higher education, and a community-based nonprofit organization.
+Eligible applicants include community-based nonprofit organizations, a partnership of community-based nonprofit organizations, or a partnership between a Native American tribe, local government, an institution of higher education, and a community-based nonprofit organization.

 Technical assistance to eligible applicants is also available under this program.